-This week, our series of insights from Jack Schwager's Market Wizards takes a look at Linda Bradford Raschke, a commodities and futures trader.
-In 33 interviews with successful traders through his Market Wizards and New Market Wizards books, Jack Schwager interviewed just one female trader - Raschke.
-For more from this series, check out our last post “4 Don’ts from a Trader Who Could Move the World's Largest Futures Market.”
+This week, in our series of insights from Jack Schwager's Market Wizards, we look at Linda Bradford Raschke, a commodities and futures trader.
+In 33 interviews with successful traders through his Market Wizards and New Market Wizards books, Jack Schwager interviewed just one female trader — Raschke.

 Control the Only Thing You Can

 Raschke says that it is easier to predict the moves in a short timeframe than to try to predict large market moves.
 As someone who looks at the technicals, Raschke lets the market price dictate when she gets out of the trade - both on the upside and the downside.

 This may run counter to what you hear elsewhere.
 A lot of traders are more methodical in their approach with profit targets and stop losses set at the point of entry.
 Raschke, however, said she works to choose her entry price very carefully, noting that it is "critical" to trading well.